hannesbarbez/BarbezDotEu.FileIO/README.md

 # BarbezDotEu.FileIO
-Misc. logic related to files and IO
+Misc. logic related to files and IO.